SHresTho12/spl-lab-project/README.md

 ## General Information
-- Provide general information about your project here.
+- “Developing an easy-to-use, interactive online learning platform for children with Autism Spectrum Disorder (ASD) along with some treatment exercises to make learning efficient.”
 - What problem does it (intend to) solve?
+To make learning easier for children with ASD.
 - What is the purpose of your project?
+Learning for children with ASD can be challenging with attention deficit and concentration problem.
+That's why we intend to make this platform as interactive as possible with simple interface to hold the attention of the children.
 - Why did you undertake it?
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->